-How is domestic crude oil being transported?
+How is Bakken oil being transported?

-The massive increase in domestic production from the various regions around the country have led to challenges for oil refiners and transporters, as refineries that once received crude oil primarily from offshore tankers have now geared up for much more by domestic transport.
-According to statistics from the rail industry, the major railroads in the U.S. delivered 435,560 railcars of crude oil in 2013, which approximates to 300 million barrels, compared to 9,500 railcars in 2008.
-In the first half of 2
+The massive increase in domestic production from the various regions around the country have led to challenges for oil refiners and transporters, as refineries that once received crude oil primarily from off-shore tankers have now geared up for much more by domestic transport.

-300 million barrels, compared to 9,500 railcars in 2008.
+According to statistics from the rail industry, the major railroads in the U.S. delivered 435,560 rail cars of crude oil in 2013, which approximates to 300 million barrels, compared to 9,500 railcars in 2008.
 In the first half of 2014 alone, approximately 258,541 railcars of crude oil were transported and delivered domestically.

-The pie chart above shows that more than 3/4 of the domestic crude oil is transported to the East Coast by rail (Energy Information Administration (EIA), February 2015).
+The chart above shows that approximately 3/4 of the Bakken oil produced in the North Dakota region is transported by rail.